 Every minute that you wait, makes it that much harder to thwart the malicious attempts.

-You need to be able to spot the early warning signs in real time so that you can then action the appropriate defensive plan.
+You need to be able to spot the early warning signs in real-time.

 Of course, in order to do this, you’ll need to have some technology .

-If you get the right systems and process in place, you’ll put yourself in the best possible position.
+If you get the right systems and processes in place, then you’ll put yourself in the best possible position.

-2. Have a Bandwidth Buffer
+2. Have a Bandwidth Buffer for DDoS Protection

 Typically, companies will try and keep their bandwidth as lean as possible because they’re trying to save costs.

-The problem with this, is that you leave yourself vulnerable to DDoS attacks as a result.
+The problem with this is that you leave yourself vulnerable to DDoS attacks as a result.

 3. Place Limits at your Network Perimeter